 KEY AREAS IN MORE DETAIL

 The Core is comprised of Focus: The Foundation and Ideal Client: Who You Serve.
-The two areas address the consultant’s why, what, and who for their business.
+The two concepts address the consultant’s why, what, and who for their business.

 A consultant’s Focus is the foundation or lynchpin for their consulting practice.
 It is the why and what that impact every major decision and action from defining the ideal client, connecting and building relationships, determining the service offering, and delivering the service promised.